mabdulam/learn-security-examples/tampering/tampering.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** The code directly uses user input in the session without sanitization, making it vulnerable to XSS attacks.
+For instance, injecting scripts into the name field can execute malicious JavaScript in the context of the application.

 2. Briefly explain how a malicious attacker can exploit them.
+    An attacker could inject a malicious script via the input fields.
+When the application renders the input, the script would execute, allowing the attacker to steal data, perform unauthorized actions, or modify the page.

-3. Briefly explain why **secure.ts** does not have the same vulnerabilties?
+3. Briefly explain why **secure.ts** does not have the same vulnerabilties? secure.ts sanitizes user inputs using an escapeHTML function, removing potentially malicious characters.
+This ensures that any HTML or JavaScript content is escaped before being processed, effectively mitigating XSS risks.